Want to get an accurate picture of how your customers are feeling? A Likert scale questionnaire could be the answer!

 How to make Likert scale questionnaires with Typeform

 The Opinion Scale question allows people to respond to a question with a numeric answer.
 Likert scales generally range between three and seven points, but can be bigger.
 Our scale goes up to a maximum of ten.
-Using the Opinion Scale block you can create a Likert scale survey like the one here, which uses a five-point scale:
+Using the Opinion Scale question you can create a Likert scale survey like the one here, which uses a five-point scale:

-3. Now choose the size of your scale using the Steps slider in the Block settings.
+3. Now choose the size of your scale using the Steps slider in the question settings.
 Likert scales always start at one, so flick on the Start scale at 1 switch.
 Turn on the Required switch, too, so the respondent can’t skip the question.

 4. Use the Labels option to indicate the meaning of the two extremes and the midpoint of the scale.
 If you don’t want labels simply uncheck the toggle.

 8. Now, for the Logic Jump (go here if you need a reminder of how these work).
 A respondent with a high score will be mainly agreeing with our statements, whereas a low score means disagreement.
 Let’s create three Thank You Screens: one for high scores, one for middling scores, and the last for low scores.
-Select Thank You Screen from the Blocks menu and enter the text you want to appear.
+Select Thank You Screen from the Questions menu and enter the text you want to appear.
 Repeat this for all three Thank You Screens, as shown here:

 9. The lowest possible score with our typeform is three (1 x 3), and the highest is 15 (5 x 3).
 Let’s set the logic so that anyone scoring five or less disagrees.
 From six to ten is neutral, and eleven or above is positive.
 So on our final Opinion Scale question, we should add the Logic Jump shown below.
-To reach this menu, highlight the final Opinion Scale block, click the Logic Jump icon in the Block settings, then click the Add a Logic Jump button..
+To reach this menu, highlight the final Opinion Scale question, click the Logic Jump icon in Question settings, then click the Add a Logic Jump button..

 That’s it!
 Now you can go ahead and Share your Likert scale questions with people to find out their feelings towards things.